goeswhy/jsonl-csv/README.md

 # JSONL to CSV stream downloader

 ## Description
-A symfony console app for download remote JSONL to CSV format
+A symfony console app for download remote JSONL to CSV format.
+This app using stream for downloading and convert the data into csv, so it will handle large file download easily.

 ## Prerequisites
 * PHP 8